matjaz99/eventlogger/README.md

 `EVENTLOGGER_ALARM_DESTINATION`.
 Default destination url for Eventlogger alarms is **Alertmonitor** on URL: `http://alertmonitor:8080/alertmonitor/webhook/eventlogger`.

-Webhook for Eventlogger must be configured in Alertmonitor to be able to receive alarms.
+Eventlogger webhook must be configured in Alertmonitor to be able to receive alarms.
-Read more about Alertmonitor project here [link].
+Read more about Alertmonitor project on Github: [here](https://hub.docker.com/r/matjaz99/alertmonitor).

 ## Metrics